marchartung/ParallelFMU/README.md

 # ParallelFMU - A scalable Framework for computing multiple FMUs in parallel.

-## What is ParallelFMU?
+## Overview
-ParallelFMU is a framework for ...
+ParallelFMU is a framework for computing multiple (coupled or non-coupled) FMUs in parallel.

-ParallelFMU is developed by Marc Hartung and Martin Flehmig at TU Dresden.
-If you have questions concerning ParallelFMU or trouble using it, feel free to contact us via marc.hartung[at]tu-dresden.de.
+ParallelFMU is developed by Marc Hartung and Martin Flehmig at Technische Universität Dresden.
+If you have questions concerning ParallelFMU or trouble using it, feel free to contact us via marc.hartung[at]tu-dresden.de and martin.flehmig[at]tu-dresden.de.

-ParallelFMU is open-source and released under GNU GENERAL PUBLIC LICENSE (v3.0).
-See the LICENSE file which is comes with ParallelFMU or visit http://www.gnu.org/licenses/gpl.html for further information.
+ParallelFMU is open-source and released under 3-Clause BSD License.
+See the LICENSE file which is comes with ParallelFMU or visit https://opensource.org/licenses/BSD-3-Clause for further information.

 ## Installation